10 Best Drivers for Seniors in 2023

 Featuring a wide, inviting sweet spot with speed to burn, the Stealth 2 HD (stands for high draw) generates distance for seniors with over 10 yards of slice correction.

-The high draw design also dramatically increases forgiveness, utilizing TaylorMade’s patented Twist Face technology to redirect off-center strikes back onto the fairway.
+We liked how the high draw design dramatically increases forgiveness, utilizing TaylorMade’s patented Twist Face technology to redirect off-center strikes back onto the fairway.

 Two stationary weights, located in the rear of the sole and another next to the hosel, provide the draw bias that boosts MOI and keeps the face square through the impact zone.

-When it comes to feel and responsiveness, the Stealth 2 HD also posts high marks delivering immediate feedback that lets you know if you’ve hit the sweet spot.
+When talking about feel and responsiveness, the Stealth 2 HD also posts high marks delivering immediate feedback that lets you know if you’ve hit the sweet spot.

 And if you want a driver that looks great in the bag, the Stealth 2 HD’s red and black color scheme dazzles.

-If you are looking for a top-tier driver that helps your slice and maintains your average MPH, the TaylorMade Stealth 2 HD won’t disappoint.
+If you are looking for a top-tier driver that helps your slice and maintains your average MPH, we would say that the TaylorMade Stealth 2 HD won’t disappoint.

 Check our in-depth TaylorMade Stealth 2 Driver Review